Navigation auf uzh.ch

 • Tichajil «The «Tichajil» Drone in Guatemala»: funded by the State Secretariat for Education, Research and Innovation (SERI) for 2020-2022.
 This field study in a remote highland area of Guatemala aims to gain an empirically-informed understanding about how the «value sensitive design» approach may facilitate the expression of human and societal values in the development of novel technologies.

 • FEAHD «Value Sensitive Innovation: Framework for the Ethics Assessment of Humanitarian Drones»: funded by the Swiss National Science Foundation (SNSF) and the Swiss Network for International Studies (SNIS) for 2018-2021.
-The project seeks to investigate how to integrate ethical values in the humanitarian use of drones through empirical studies and multi-stakeholder collaboration.
+This research project seeks to investigate how to integrate ethical values in the humanitarian use of drones through empirical studies and multi-stakeholder collaboration.

 External links